FixProject/Fix/README.md

-# CRack
+# Fix
 An ultra-lightweight web glue for .NET, written in C#.
 ## What?
-CRack joins together web servers, request handlers and "pipes", or middleware, in such a way that the implementations of each don't need to know anything about each other, or, indeed, about CRack itself.
+Fix joins together web servers, request handlers and "infixes", or middleware, in such a way that the implementations of each don't need to know anything about each other, or, indeed, about Fix itself.
 ### Example?
-This is a Console application which runs a web server using CRack:
+This is a Console application which runs a web server using Fix:

     class Program
     {